eyalabraham/docker-services-demo/design.md

 - Web front-end

 ## Database services
-Three independant MySQL databases, one for each service.
+Three independant databases services, and one MySQL database.
 Schema and REST interface follows.

 ### Patron registry database
 __Service__
 This database holds the names of authorized patrons of the library.
 Patrons' full names and library ID card numbers (patronNum) are stored in the database, and can be retrieved by other services in order to validate a patron's account.
 If a patron's name exists in this database then the patron is authorized to lend a book from the library.
 The service provides an interface for adding and removing patron names.
-This service is bound to port 5000.
+This service is bound to port 5003.

 __REST end-points__

 | Method | Patron service end-points                 | Action                      |
 |--------|-------------------------------------------|-----------------------------|
 | GET    | http://[hostname]/patdb                   | All records                 |